andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - We’re programmers.
 Programmers are, in their hearts, architects, and the first thing they want to do when they get to a site is to bulldoze the place flat and build something grand.
 We’re not excited by incremental renovation: tinkering, improving, planting flower beds. - Joel Spolsky

+- Writing is the process by which you realize that you do not understand what you are talking about.
+Importantly, writing is also the process by which you figure it out. - Shane Parrish

+- When you lose the ability to write, you also lose some of your ability to think. - Paul Graham